 1 – Always “Eject” the thumb drive before pulling it out of its socket by right-clicking on it in Windows Explorer and clicking Eject.
 This ensures that all data that has been cached in route to the flash drive has actually been written to it before telling you it’s safe to remove the drive.

 2 – Don’t trust your precious files and life’s work to a single backup drive.
 If you’re going to back up your files onto a USB flash drive, back them up to at least two or three of them and store the drives in different physical locations (i.e. one at your house, one at a relative’s house and a third at a trusted friend’s house).
 That way a fire or natural disaster is unlikely to destroy all of your backups.
-These days 32GB thumb drives (even USB 3.0 models) are relatively cheap.
+These days 32GB thumb drives (and even larger ones) are dirt cheap.
 Use several of them!

 Bottom line: You CAN safely use thumb drives to back up critical files, but redundancy is an absolute must!